gdennie/nomicon/src/unbounded-lifetimes.md

 Unsafe code can often end up producing references or lifetimes out of thin air.
 Such lifetimes come into the world as *unbounded*.
-The most common source of this is taking a reference to a dereferenced raw pointer, which produces a reference with an unbounded lifetime.
+The most common source of this is taking a reference to the target of a raw pointer.
+This necessarily produces a reference with an unbounded lifetime since the compiler cannot discern the lifespan of the target.
 Such a lifetime becomes as big as context demands.
+This is in fact more powerful than simply becoming `'static`, because for instance `&'static &'a T` will fail to typecheck because we are trying to obtain a `&'static` lifetime reference to a less persistent target.
+However, an unbound lifetime
-This is in fact more powerful than simply becoming `'static`, because for instance `&'static &'a T` will fail to typecheck, but the unbound lifetime will perfectly mold into `&'a &'a T` as needed.
-However for most intents and purposes, such an unbounded lifetime can be regarded as `'static`.
+will perfectly mold into `&'a &'a T` as needed.
+Nonetheless, For most intents and purposes, such an unbounded lifetime can be regarded as `'static`.

-Almost no reference is `'static`, so this is probably wrong. `transmute` and `transmute_copy` are the two other primary offenders.
-One should endeavor to bound an unbounded lifetime as quickly as possible, especially across function boundaries.
+Still, almost no runtime constructed references are `'static`, so this is probably wrong.

+`transmute` and `transmute_copy` are the two other primary sources of unbound lifetimes.
+One should endeavor to
+bound an unbounded lifetime as quickly as possible, especially across function boundaries.

+The easiest way to avoid unbounded lifetimes is to use lifetime elision at the function boundary.
+If an output lifetime is elided, then it *will have been* bounded by an input lifetime somehow.
+Of course it might be bounded by the *wrong* input lifetime, but this will usually just cause a compiler error, rather than allow memory safety to be trivially violated.

-Given a function, any output lifetimes that don't derive from inputs are unbounded.
+Given a function, any output lifetimes that don't derive from inputs are unbounded; and so, here the function stipulates a lifetime with which the result is bound.
 For instance:

 <!-- no_run: This example exhibits undefined behavior. -->
 ```rust,no_run